PinkDiamond1/docs-24/docs/starlark/reference.md

 ### render_templates

-Renders templates and stores them in an archive that gets uploaded to the Kurtosis filestore for use with the `files_artifacts` within the
+Renders templates and stores them in an archive that gets uploaded to the Kurtosis filestore for use with the `files` within the
 `config` in `add_service`.

 The destination relative filepaths are relative to the root of the archive that gets stored in the filestore.